-Interpersonal Communication examines interactions with others.
-Interpersonal Communication is fundamental to managing marriages, friendships, and superior/subordinate relationships.
+Interpersonal Communication examines interactions with others and is fundamental to managing marriages, friendships, and superior/subordinate relationships.
 Conflict mediation and the study of social influence are central to this specialty.

 Rhetoric and Public Communication

 Rhetoric and Public Communication analyzes communication’s operation in public fora, including politics, popular culture, social movements, and the courts.
 Its theoretical and critical perspectives range from classically-grounded argumentation, persuasion, and traditional public address to postmodern and post-postmodern approaches consistent with recent developments in media technology as well as in feminism, cultural, and critical theories.